k2view-academy/K2View-Academy/articles/32_LU_storage/01_LU_storage_overview.md

 [Click for more information about Fabric System Database](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md).

-Starting Fabric 8.0 it is possible to store the business entities on PostgreSQL when the use case is mostly around querying cross entities data, you can read further here ...
+Starting Fabric 8.0 it is possible to store the business entities on PostgreSQL when the use case is mostly around querying cross entities data, you can read further [here](/articles/04_business_entity_on_pg.md)

 [<img align="right" width="60" height="54" src="/articles/images/Next.png">](02_storage_management.md)